jeffbski/redux-logic/examples/async-rxjs-ajax-fetch/README.md

-# Async Fetch
+# Async RxJS ajax Fetch

-This is an example of using redux-logic for async fetching with axios triggered by a `users/FETCH` action type.
+This is an example of using redux-logic for async fetching with RxJS ajax triggered by a `users/FETCH` action type.

 It is built using redux-actions to help with creating simple action creators and reducers.

+Since RxJS ajax supports XHR abort on cancellation not only is redux-logic is able to fully cancel in-flight requests instantly.
+With other libraries like axios and fetch there is no mechanism to abort the request so the best that redux-logic can do is to ignore the response of a cancelled request.
+By dispatching the RxJS ajax observable to redux-logic, cancellation and take latest can abort the requests immediately.

 It showcases some of the declarative functionality built into redux-logic, so simply by specifying a cancelType and setting latest to true, we enable this code to be cancellable and also enable it to only take the latest request if multiple come in.
-No code had to be written by us to leverage that functionality.
+No additional code had to be written by us to leverage that functionality.

 Finally we are also showcasing that runtime dependencies can be injected rather than hard coded into your logic.
 So while I could have used axios directly in this code, by injecting it I can now easily mock it out when testing.